pvcraven/networking-class/source/03_physical_layer/theory/physical_layer.rst

 When we communicate by talking in person, our message is carried by sound waves.
-That method of communication we call our *communication medium.*
+That method of communication we call our **communication medium**.
+When we network computers, we work with several different types of communication medium.

 Types of Communication Medium
 -----------------------------

 The three most frequently used mediums for computer networking are:

-* Electricity via Wire
+* Electricity transmitted over a wire
-* Light via Fiber Optics
+* Light transmitted over fiber optics
-* Radio waves broadcast everywhere with an antenna or directed with a dish
+* Radio waves broadcast everywhere with an antenna, or directed with a dish

 Wire as a Medium
 ^^^^^^^^^^^^^^^^